The Footsteps of Jesus

 even the children yet to be born, and they in turn would tell their

-deeds but would keep his commands.
-They would not be like their
+deeds but would keep His commands.
+They would not be like their forefathers

-forefathers—a stubborn and rebellious generation, whose hearts were not
+— a stubborn and rebellious generation, whose hearts were not loyal to God,

-of the Almighty surrounded them—as when He proclaimed His law, in dread
+surrounded them — as when He proclaimed His law, in dread majesty, from the

 In the time of Christ, the same spirit frequently

-divides the hearers of the gospel into four classes, and one, the stony
+He divides the hearers of the gospel into four classes, and one, the

-ground hearers, represents the class we are now considering.
-They receive
+stony ground hearers, represents the class we are now considering.
+They

-with joy the word preached to them.
-In a transport of admiration they
+receive with joy the word preached to them.
+In a transport of admiration

-exclaim, "How sublime, how wonderful, how clear, how convincing!
-We were
+they exclaim, "How sublime, how wonderful, how clear, how convincing!
+We

-never so charmed in all our days—never so moved, and so melted" But the
+were never so charmed in all our days — never so moved, and so melted!"
+But

-great Teacher—He who knew what was in man—who was never deceived by any
+the great Teacher — He who knew what was in man — who was never deceived by

-outward appearances—He testified that it would all come to nothing.
-They had
+any outward appearances — He testified that it would all come to nothing.

-no root in them, and therefore they could not endure.
-"When trouble or
+They had no root in them, and therefore they could not endure.
+"When

-persecution comes because of the word, they quickly fall away."
+trouble or persecution comes because of the Word — they quickly fall away."

-Not a few have we known whose histories have verified
+Many have we known, whose histories have verified this

 appeared to be inflamed with a holy ambition to win the heavenly crown.
 We